sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [x] Group all colours under a color scheme struct, and have `UI` contain one such member for all colors.
+This should include the residue->color map, but also the zoombox, label number, and conservation colours.

-1. [ ] Add colour to label numbers.
+1. [x] Add colour to label numbers.

 1. [ ] Other styles (such as the scrollbars' and zoombox positions' and tick marks') should also be de-hard-coded, like the zoom box's (see below).